mheap/jsondiff/README.md

 This will use a.json as the reference file, compare b.json to it and output any differences (ignoring the keys "zz" and "c.g.h")

+jsondiff expects one piece of JSON per line.